Licensing Exceptions

 Students

-After January 1, 2026, this exception will be limited to only a person described above who is not also licensed by this Board, and whose NDE endorsement was issued on or before September 30, 2026.
-Any private or contracted practice outside of employment in a school setting is considered unlicensed practice and subject to administrative action by the Board.
+Many individuals hold a license with both NDE and this Board, and any private or contracted practice outside of employment in public school setting is considered unlicensed practice and subject to administrative action by the Board.
 Persons seeking school-based employment and licensure may visit the Nevada Department of Education, Educator Licensing website or contact license@doe.nv.gov.

 Federal Government Employees